vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables/basics.md

 #### Density

-Using the **dense** prop you are able to give your data tables an alternate style.
+Using the **density** prop you are able to give your data tables an alternate style.

 <example file="v-data-table/prop-dense" />